 What the hell did he leave back there?
 I didn’t wanna ask though.

 I stepped on the gas and sped up.
-The highway was clear and the time was odd enough to make sure the streets were vacant barring just us.
+The highway was clear and the time was odd enough to make sure the streets were empty, except us.

 He turned around and looked at me.
 I could see from the corner of my eyes that he smiled.
 Why did he smile?
 I looked around.
 We were in the city.